-Nowadays, wildlife trade has become a major point of concern for sustainable livelihoods in the near future.
-Wildlife trade in wild species and products which are ranging from rhino horn and elephant ivory to medicinal plants, timber, shark fins and pangolins becomes an urgent global conservation challenge that has escalated drastically in the last decade (Cooney et al., 2017).
-Both flora and fauna consist of wildlife in its natural habitat, which is significantly vital for maintaining Earth’s ecological balance (Rana & Kumar, 2023).
-The increasing rate of demand for wildlife products is resulting in wildlife crimes dominating globally.
-Poaching and trade are resulting in threats to biodiversity, particularly sensitive species on the verge of extinction.
+The wildlife trade has become a major concern for sustainable livelihoods in the near future.
+The wildlife trade in wild species and products, which range from rhino horn and elephant ivory to medicinal plants, timber, shark fins, and pangolins, has become an urgent global conservation challenge that has escalated drastically over the last decade (Cooney et al., 2017).
+Both flora and fauna comprise wildlife in their natural habitats, which are significantly vital for maintaining Earth’s ecological balance (Rana & Kumar, 2023).
+The increasing demand for wildlife products is resulting in wildlife crimes becoming a global phenomenon.
+Poaching and trade pose significant threats to biodiversity, particularly for sensitive species that are on the verge of extinction.
 Rhino poaching, tiger poaching and star tortoise poaching are the main wildlife crimes in India.
-The bones and skin of the tigers are traded in an illegal market.
+The bones and skin of tigers are traded on the black market.
 The body parts of tigers are used for manufacturing medicines, and their claws are utilised for making jewellery (Roy & Kumar, 2024).
 Combating the effects of inflation and surviving without adequate employment opportunities are leading reasons for the significant increase in wildlife trade.
-Wildlife crime is a global phenomenon and poaching methods such as the sale of processed products, trade in live animals and the trade in body parts have a sudden effect on the conserved flora and fauna (Duffy, 2022).
-Under certain circumstances where illegal wildlife trade is hidden from the general public entirely or in part, researchers may be forced to make use of informants in the trade or undercover approaches to acquire informative data or develop approaches to respond to below-standard detection (Nijman et al., 2019).
-As per the World Wildlife Report, the rise of online training, particularly videos that describe the simplest and most beneficial methods of capturing particular species, has led to a notable increase in selective poaching, especially in Southeast Asia (World Wildlife Crime Report, 2020).
-Unfortunately, the lockdown's negative impact on the global economy, like a rise in poverty, food insecurity and loss of income, has also had a ruinous impact on the environment, speeding up deforestation and growing wildlife crime (Aditya et al., 2021).
+Wildlife crime is a global phenomenon, and poaching methods, including the sale of processed products, the trade in live animals, and the trade in body parts, have a profound impact on the conservation of flora and fauna (Duffy, 2022).
+Under certain circumstances where the illegal wildlife trade is hidden from the general public entirely or in part, researchers may be compelled to use informants within the trade or undercover approaches to gather informative data or develop approaches to respond to substandard detection (Nijman et al., 2019).
+According to the World Wildlife Report, the rise of online training, particularly videos that describe the simplest and most effective methods of capturing particular species, has led to a notable increase in selective poaching, especially in Southeast Asia (World Wildlife Crime Report, 2020).
+Unfortunately, the lockdown's negative impact on the global economy, including a rise in poverty, food insecurity and loss of income, has also had a devastating effect on the environment, accelerating deforestation and increasing wildlife crime (Aditya et al., 2021).
 The rising rate of disease in India, the lure of easy money, the recent pandemic of COVID-19, subsequent loss of jobs and increased unemployment, indigenous medicine, spiritual beliefs, an increase in man-animal territorial conflicts due to a growing human population, global socioeconomic disparities and even adrenaline surges are being blamed on the recent phenomenon of animal crimes (Liew et al. 2021).
-A complex web of variables, including the desire for exotic pets, fashion and traditional medicines, as well as lax law enforcement, corruption and a lack of public knowledge, contribute to India's illegal wildlife trade (Khalsa, 2023).
-This objective of the study is to assess the present state of illegal wildlife trade in India, by giving a particular attention on investigating the socio-economic factors that drive this illicit activity.
+A complex web of variables, including the desire for exotic pets, fashion, traditional medicines, as well as lax law enforcement, corruption, and a lack of public awareness, contribute to India's illegal wildlife trade (Khalsa, 2023).
+The objective of this study is to assess the current state of illegal wildlife trade in India, with a particular focus on investigating the socio-economic factors that drive this illicit activity.

 2. METHODOLOGY